hashicorp/vagrant/website/docs/source/v2/provisioning/basic_usage.html.md

 end
 ```

-Every provisioner has an identifier, such as `"shell", used as the first
+Every provisioner has an identifier, such as `"shell"`, used as the first
 parameter to the provisioning configuration.
 Following that is basic key/value
 for configuring that specific provisioner.
 Instead of basic key/value, you
 can also use a Ruby block for a syntax that is more like variable assignment.